natansima/w2-d5-dom-car-game/README.md

    }
    ```

-### // v8 - Refactor to add Classes and Subclasses
+### // v8 - BONUS - Refactor to add Classes and Subclasses

 1. Inside ./js create a component.js
 2. Add the file src in the HTML